13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 raw meat

-Sorry to break it to you but most home dehydrators are not able to dehydrate meat safely (safety being the main issue here).
+Sorry to break it to you, but most home dehydrators cannot dehydrate meat safely (safety being the main issue here).

-Meat needs to reach a temperature of 160F in order to kill bacteria and other pathogens in it.
+Meat must reach a temperature of 160F to kill bacteria and other pathogens.
 Most dehydrators – especially vertical flow dehydrators – don’t provide a consistent temperature throughout.
 The bottom racks might reach 160F, but the top racks can be a much lower temperature.
 See our picks for best food dehydrators.

 Hack:

-To make sure all pathogens in the meat are killed, you can either boil the meat (in a marinade for flavor) before dehydrating or bake the meat after dehydrating.
+To ensure all pathogens in the meat are killed, you can either boil the meat (in a marinade for flavor) before dehydrating or bake the meat after dehydrating.
 You might consider salt curing instead.

 Raw Carrots